Klipper3d/klipper/docs/Command_Templates.md

 ### Add a description to your macro

-To help indetify the functionality a short description can be added.
+To help identify the functionality a short description can be added.
 Add `description:` with a short text to describe the functionality.
 Default is "G-Code macro" if not specified.
 For example: